laulilaura/laulilaura/README.md

 ### Work experience

-I had the opportunity to do a 3-month internship in the Department of Isère in Grenoble in June 2021.
+👥 June, Jully and August 2021 - I had the opportunity to do a 3-month internship in the Department of Isère in Grenoble in June 2021.
 I was able to develop my skills in web application development, by initiating the redesign of a php application to Asp.net Core.

-🎯 As part of my studies, I'm looking for an international #internship in IT development.
-This professional adventure would start in June 2023, for a period of 2.5 months.
-The desire to perfect my English, to discover another culture and to improve my skills in software engeneering pushes me today to do everything I can to find my ideal internship ! 🕵️‍♀️
-Proficient in OOP, IT analysis and design, Web and database, I have the will to use all my knowledge in an IT team, and bring my French touch 🥖
+🌳 June and Jully 2023 - The dendrochronology researchers at the University of Liège, in collaboration with the Royal Institute for Artistic Heritage in Brussels, would like to create an application to meet their needs.
+I spent 9 weeks doing an internship at the University of Liège to work on this project, called Deep In Heritage.
+I joined a team of three developers to design and implement an interoperable database and an accessible interface for performing actions on dendrochronological data.

 🔁 I remain open to any proposal regarding my training.
 Feel free to reach me out via email or LinkedIn : laurabenaiton@gmail.com